rahathossain690/BrainyQuote-Scraper/README.md

 ```
 Here
 1. -l or --link argument is for link.
 2. -f is for the filename-without-extension to scrap from.
 It always takes the extension as html.
+The file should be in the directory with BrainyQuote-Sraper.py.
-(It is mandatory to have -f or -l)
+3. It is mandatory to have -l or -f argument.
-3. -o or --output stands for the filename(without extension) to save data.
+4. -o or --output stands for the filename(without extension) to save data.
 It is not mandatory.
 Takes 'output' as default value if not specified.
-4. -r is flag for reading data.
+5. -r is flag for reading data.
 It is not mandatory.
 Shows data on terminal if specified.

 Thank you.